The Department of Asian Languages and Cultures has various scholarships to support meritorious students in our Chinese and Japanese programs.

 Several awards will be given each year to undergraduate students who are studying and will continue to study Chinese during the following semester.
 This award is made possible through a donation by Professor Emerita Chou Kuo-p’ing, the founder of the Chinese program here at the University of Wisconsin-Madison.
 Professor Chou, a dedicated teacher, devoted her entire career to teaching, promoting and developing Chinese studies in Wisconsin.

 Professor Chou was very active during her teaching career, and often helped financially disadvantaged students, especially those who excelled in their academic careers despite economic difficulties.
 Although this award is based mainly on the applicant’s academic performance, special consideration is given to those who are financially disadvantaged in order to carry on this tradition.
+Application is open for 2019-20, deadline is Monday, April 6th at 5 pm.

 2017-18 Farhat Bhuiyan, Daniel Coleman, Tyler Ruzicka